• Skip to primary navigation

 January 7, 2021

-If you lived in Charlotte in 2016, it’s hard to forget the riots that followed the shooting of 43-year-old Keith Lamont Scott.
+If you lived in Charlotte in 2016, it’s hard to forget the uprising that followed the shooting of 43-year-old Keith Lamont Scott.
 Much like 2020, cries pleading for Black Lives to Matter echoed through the streets.
 There was unrest.
 There was mistrust.
 We were a city severed by anger and violence.

 It was from this broken place that three men sought to find warmth in our community, and with that, healing.